 A Limited Liability Company (Societate cu Raspundere Limitata - SRL) is based on a share capital of 5,400 MDL from which at least 40 % must be deposit at registration and 60% within 6 months from incorporation.
 Not more than 50 shareholders can form this type of entity.
 The management of an SRL is assured by the General Meeting of the Shareholders, an appointed manager and one administrator .It is very popular among the small entrepreneurs due to the advantageous conditions of formation and administration.

-Other forms of business.
 A General Partnership in Moldova is formed by not more than 20 members joined together under the same name and with the same economic purposes, where all the members have the same unlimited liability on the entity’s debts and who can share the profits equally.
 Unlike the companies, no minimum share capital is necessary for this business.

 Another form of Moldavian partnership is the Limited Partnership which is also formed by not more than 20 members divided into general partners and silent partners, where the general partners don’t need to deliver capital and who have unlimited liability on the company’s debts and can split the profits between them and where the silent partners bring a contribution to the capital and are limited to that contribution and cannot take part of the entity’s management.